 Hot.
 That’s what my backyard felt like before this patio makeover.
 Open, a sea of pavers in a giant bare patio and baking hot.
 No restful green for the eyes anywhere.
 But thats all changed!
 I’m finally ready to share my coastal backyard makeover reveal today!
 It’s been four long weeks of work transforming my backyard into a beautiful place I’m proud to have friends and family enjoy with us.
+When you’re done checking out the backyard, head indoor for an Updated Coastal Home Tour (the inside).

 Sending out a big thank you to Ryobi for sponsoring this post and month long competition.
 I use affiliate links in my articles to shop.
 We receive (at no cost to you) a small commission if you make a purchase.
 Thank you!